SkywardSyntax/Snake/README.md

 - **Basic Snake Game**: Control the snake to collect food and grow in length.
 - **Hardcore Mode**: A new game mode where the snake moves faster and the game ends if the snake hits the walls.
+- **Multi-Level Gameplay**: Progress through multiple levels with increasing difficulty.
+- **Power-Ups**: Collect power-ups to gain special abilities.
+- **Obstacles**: Avoid obstacles that appear on the grid.

 ### Installation